jonathan-s/argpar.se/content/2018/your-own-email.md

 Then there is also the option of doing the opposite, forwarding email from your gmail account to your new email.
 Which perhaps is a better option in case you're trying to wean yourself off gmail.

+Happy emailing, and send me an email if there is anything that I should clarify :)

 [goog1]: https://twitter.com/search?q=google%2Baccount%2Bdisabled&src=typd
 [goog2]: https://news.ycombinator.com/item?id=4013799